tinythings/bunkerbox/docs/guides/passthrough.md

 │    ├─ whitelist check: "make *" ✓                  │
 │    ├─ cd .bunkerbox/workspace/                     │
 │    ├─ spawn make build                             │
-│    ├─ stream stdout / stderr back                  │
+│    ├─ log or discard stdout / stderr               │
 │    └─ send exit code                               │
 └────────────────────────────────────────────────────┘
 ```

-The AI agent sees standard output exactly as if `make` ran locally.
-The host
-daemon runs inside the overlay workspace, so all output — compiled binaries,
+The host daemon runs inside the overlay workspace, so all output — compiled
-generated files, test results — lands in the upper layer of the overlay and is
+binaries, generated files, and test results — lands in the upper layer of the
-auto-synced back to your real repo when the container exits.
+overlay and is auto-synced back to your real repo when the container exits.
+The command-vsock helper never writes returned command output or diagnostics to
+the Kata terminal.
+Use `--log PATH` when command output is needed for diagnosis.

 The command channel uses vsock port `9999`.
 TUI status and dialog commands use
 the separate `bunkerbox-status` client and vsock port `10000`; the